oc-shopaholic/oc-shopaholic-docs/modules/tax/home.md

 {% block content %}
 {{ parent() }}

+"Taxes" module allows you to set the amount of tax that will be applied to the price of the offers and orders.
+You can create a global tax that will be applied to all products.
+You can apply tax for the category of products or several products.
+You can apply different taxes for different regions with using [RainLab.Location](https://octobercms.com/plugin/rainlab-location) plugin.

 ## Backend

 You can create and edit taxes by going to **Backend -> Settings -> Taxes**